 For most people, though, even those "simple things to do" can prove challenging (and understandably so).
 And you may find different resources on the web offering perhaps truncated discussions of the topics, which is why I elaborate on things in this post.

 And even if you're in a panic, it may take only about 10 minutes to read this whole post.
 (You can also hire me to help instead, of course.
-See the link above.)
+See the links above or below.)
 Hope the info to follow is helpful for you.

 For the more visual folks, I also addressed much of this in an hour-long presentation I gave at various events in recent years, the last being recorded on the CFMeetup (as linked to there).

 - Check the update log...yes, there is one, but it's oddly formatted

 - The most common cause of ColdFusion update failures: CF did not stop